 - Cold compresses and oatmeal baths can provide some relief.
 A tepid bath with added baking soda can also help.

-- And, as difficult as it may be, try to refrain from scratching that darn itch.
+- As difficult as it may be, try to refrain from scratching that darn itch.

 Don’t ignore any rash during pregnancy!

 Even though PUPPP itself is ultimately benign, it can mimic far more serious conditions.
 As just one example, the symptoms of PUPPP can overlap with those of urticarial pemphigoid gestationis.
 This nasty condition can be life-threatening to both mother and child.
-So, consult with both your obstetrician and your dermatologist about any and all rashes that you contract during your pregnancy.
+So, consult with both your obstetrician and your dermatologist about any rashes that you develop during your pregnancy.